bryanthowell-tableau/tableau_tools/README.md

 * 4.7.0: Dropping API 2.0 (Tableau 9.0) compatibility.
 Any method that is overwritten in a later version will not be updated in the TableauRestApiConnection class going forward.
 Also implemented a direct_xml_request parameter for Add and Update methods, allowing direct submission of an ElementTree.Element request to the endpoints, particularly for replication.
 * 4.8.0 Introduces the RestJsonRequest object and _json plural querying methods for passing JSON responses to other systems
 * 4.9.0 API 3.3 (2019.1) compatibility, as well as ability to swap in static files using TableauDocument and other bug fixes.
+* 5.0.0 Python 3.6 native rewrite.
+Completely re-organized in the backend, with two models for accessing Rest API methods: TableauRestApiConnection (backwards-compatible) and TableauServerRest, with subclasses grouping the methods.
 ## --- Table(au) of Contents ---
 ------